z-purr/x402-api-gateway/QUICKSTART.md

 ## What happens next?

-1. **Without payment**: The agent returns 402 with payment requirements
+1. **Without payment**: The API returns 402 with payment requirements
-2. **With payment**: A client signs a payment, sends it, and receives the AI response
+2. **With payment**: A client signs a payment, sends it, and receives the service response

 ## Testing with payment